 People who own or have control of property have a responsibility to properly maintain it.
 Failing to maintain property can result in slip-and-falls and other accidents that cause serious and even fatal injuries.
 Many of these injuries will leave victims unable to work or care for their families and may even leave permanent scars or disabilities.

 If you or a loved one has been injured on the property of another, a seasoned premises liability attorney can help you recover maximum compensation for your injuries.
 The Orlow Firm is a law firm with more than 30 years of experience representing victims of personal injuries, including slip-and-falls and other premises-related accidents.
-We help clients in Brooklyn, Queens, Queens and Manhattan and throughout New York.
+We help clients in Brooklyn, Queens, Bronx and Manhattan and throughout New York.

 Our attorneys offer free consultations for potential premises liability cases after slip-and-fall accidents or other accidents resulting from negligent maintenance.
 Call (646) 647-3398 or email us.